Qi9726/DLH_reproduction_study/README.md

 ## Dependencies
-List of required packages are listed in requirements.txt
+Required packages are listed in requirements.txt

 ## Data Preprocessing and download